vgijssel/hermit-python-packages/README.md

 - [x] Create a release in "draft" mode.
 While the release is in draft mode, assets can be uploaded (again) to the release.
 After all macOS + Linux (arm64/amd64) assets have been uploaded the draft mode is removed.
 - [x] Create a release in "prerelease" mode.
 While the release is in prerelease mode, assets can be uploaded (again) to the release.
 After all macOS + Linux (arm64/amd64) assets have been uploaded the prerelease mode is removed.
 - [x] Only single release has been created?
 Not all versions?
-- [ ] Ensure Python 3.10 inside the yaml config is not a number but a string
-- [ ] Query the releases API once and paginate over all the results.
+- [x] Query the releases API once and paginate over all the results.
 Cross reference versions from pypi and versions releases on GitHub.
 Include only versions for processing that don't have a release or those that have a draft/prerelease release.
-- [ ] Ability to exclude certain packages which pex is complaining about?
-- [ ] Automatically install playwright inside Aider-Chat.
-- [ ] Ability to pass in list of config files to process.
+- [x] Ability to pass in list of config files to process.
 For example `python/aider-chat/config.yaml` and `python/ansible/config.yaml`.
 This will allow for multiple packages to be processed in one go.
-- [ ] Ability to overwrite / replace releases.
+- [x] Ability to overwrite / replace releases.
+- [ ] Make requirement files part of build_info
+- [ ] Test packages in Hermit manifest files before making pushing into the repository.
+- [ ] Ensure Python 3.10 inside the yaml config is not a number but a string
+- [ ] Ability to exclude certain packages which pex is complaining about?
+- [ ] Automatically install playwright (and other friends?) inside Aider-Chat.
 - [ ] Do we care about the python version for creating requirement files?
-- [ ] Make requirement files part of build_info